drobin04/Dashboardify/to-do.md

 	* Links next to each one that allow you to mark as default or delete.....
 		* OR, should these just appear as menu bar buttons at the top of index.php?
 Would be easier.
 * Need a less goofy way to show edit / delete icons for the widgets on the screen
+* Ability to embed a copy of a particular dashboard on an external page.
+URL gets called that generates the dashboard and widgets, minus the buttons at the top and the add/edit dialog boxes.
+Could be an interesting feature!

 ## New-User Experience